caddyserver/website/src/docs/markdown/caddyfile/directives/reverse_proxy.md

 	keepalive_idle_conns <max_count>
 }
 ```

-The `http_ntlm` transport is identical to the `http` transport, but the HTTP version is always 1.1, and Keep-Alive is always disabled.

 - **read_buffer** is the size of the read buffer in bytes.
 - **write_buffer** is the size of the write buffer in bytes.